 The talented Belgian has been in fine form since his €6.8m summer move to Goodison Park, and boss David Moyes will be relieved the 25-year-old's injury is not too seriousEverton forward Kevin Mirallas has avoided a potentially lengthy injury layoff after scans revealed he did not seriously injure his hamstring during his side's 2-1 win against Sunderland.

-The Belgian limped off as David Moyes' side secured a win which left them fourth in the table and there were concerns that the 25-year-old could miss up to a month of football for the Toffees.
+The Belgian limped off as David Moyes' side secured a win which leaves them fourth in the table, and there were concerns the 25-year-old could miss up to a month of football for the Toffees.

-The injury does mean that Mirallas will definitely miss Belgium's friendly with Romania on Wednesday night and will remain on Merseyside to recuperate from the injury.
+The injury does mean Mirallas will definitely miss Belgium's friendly with Romania on Wednesday night, and will remain on Merseyside to recuperate from the injury.

-The forward lasted just 29 minutes against Martin O'Neill's side before succumbing to injury but Moyes' men had enough determination to secure the win after going behind in the first half, goals from Marouane Fellaini and Nikica Jelavic sealing the points.
+Mirallas lasted just 29 minutes against Martin O'Neill's side before succumbing to injury, but Moyes' men had enough determination to secure the win after going behind in the first half.

-Mirallas has one goal and three assists in the Premier League so far this season and turned in a fine display during his side's 2-2 derby draw with rivals Liverpool before being forced off at half-time with another injury.
+The forward has one goal and three assists in the Premier League so far this season, and turned in a fine display during his side's 2-2 derby draw with rivals Liverpool before being forced off at half-time with an injury.